 UK Independent Commission for Aid Impact (2016), DFID’s efforts to eliminate violence against women and girls: A learning review, pp15: 3.2

 Violence against women and girls (VAWG) is the most widespread form of abuse worldwide: globally, one in three women is beaten or sexually abused by an intimate partner in her lifetimei.
-DFID’s £25 million flagship ‘What Works to Prevent Violence’ research and innovation programme engages leading international experts to produce rigorous evidence on the most effective interventions to drive down rates of VAWG.
+DFID’s £25 million flagship ‘What Works to Prevent Violence’ research and innovation programme, which launched in 2014, engages leading international experts to produce rigorous evidence on the most effective interventions to drive down rates of VAWG.
 The evidence being generated is a global public good, intended to help DFID, developing country governments and international partners everywhere to improve the effectiveness of their efforts to prevent VAWG.

 What Works is driving innovation and evidence in three main areas:

-- Component 1 is rigorously evaluating 15 innovative approaches to prevent VAWG across 12 countries in Africa and Asia.
+- The first area is rigorously evaluating 15 innovative approaches to prevent VAWG across 12 countries in Africa and Asia.
 It is also conducting research on VAWG and disability, and supporting costing studies to generate evidence on the value for money of VAWG prevention programming.
-It is delivered by a consortium led by the South Africa Medical Research Council (SAMRC) in partnership with the London School of Hygiene and Tropical Medicine and Social Development Direct.
+The global programme is delivered by a consortium led by the South Africa Medical Research Council (SAMRC) in partnership with the London School of Hygiene and Tropical Medicine (LSHTM) and Social Development Direct (SDD).
 SAMRC also serves as the Secretariat for the overall programme to ensure coordination and synergy between the components.

-- Component 2, led by the International Rescue Committee (IRC) in partnership with CARE International UK and the Global Women’s Institute at the George Washington University, is researching the drivers, prevalence, trends over time and effective prevention and response mechanisms for VAWG in conflict and humanitarian emergencies.
+- The second area is focused on Violence Against Women and Girls in Conflict and Humanitarian Crises led by the International Rescue Committee (IRC) in partnership with CARE International UK and the Global Women’s Institute at the George Washington University.
+This component is researching the drivers, prevalence, trends over time and effective prevention and response mechanisms for addressing VAWG in conflict and humanitarian settings.

-- Component 3, led by the National University of Ireland (NUI) Galway in partnership with Ipsos MORI and International Center for Research on Women, is building the business case for action on VAWG bydeveloping new economic research methods for measuring social and economic costs of VAWG and b) generating data on the impacts of VAWG on households, businesses, and economies.
+- The third area, led by the National University of Ireland (NUI) Galway in partnership with Ipsos MORI and International Center for Research on Women, is building the business case for action on VAWG by developing new economic research methods for measuring social and economic costs of VAWG and b) generating data on the impacts of VAWG on households, businesses, and economies.
 The research is based on empirical studies in South Sudan, Ghana and Pakistan.

-The What Works Independent Evaluation (Component 4), led by IMC Worldwide, is assessing performance of all three components through a mid-term review (received March 2017), end-term final evaluation, and three ‘check-ins’ with implementing partners on research uptake.
+The What Works Independent Evaluation, led by IMC Worldwide, is assessing performance of all three components through mid-term reviews (latest March 2018), end-term final evaluation, and reviews with implementing partners on research uptake.

 The Advisory Board provides independent quality assurance and advice.
 The members of the Independent Advisory Board are: